Naif95/Kicking-off-ios/README.md

 # learnIOS
-Start learning IOS

-this repository is to show my first IOS projects
+this repository contains my first IOS projects. let's see where it goes